 a group of private investors,

-to be used as the rehearsal
+as the rehearsal studios for

-studios for Texas Ballet Theatre.
+Texas Ballet Theatre.